nathanschwarz/meteor-cluster/README.md

 # TaskQueue
   `TaskQueue` is both a Mongodb and an in-memory backed job queue.<br>
   It enables to add, update, remove jobs consistently between processes.
-  You can attach event listeners to handle the tasks results / errors<br><br>
+  You can attach event listeners to handle the tasks results / errors<br>

 ## prototype